-PBODB110 initialization file
+PBODB115 initialization file

-Contents PBODB110.INI is installed in the Sybase\Shared\PowerBuilder directory.

-InfoMaker uses PBODB110.INI to maintain access to extended functionality in the back-end DBMS, for which ODBC does not provide an API call.
+PBODB115.INI is installed in the Sybase\Shared\PowerBuilder directory.
+The first time the user opens InfoMaker, the file is copied to Local Settings\Application Data\Sybase\InfoMaker 11.5 in the user's profile folder (for example, under C:\Documents and Settings\username).
+This copy is used when running InfoMaker.InfoMaker uses PBODB115.INI to maintain access to extended functionality in the back-end DBMS, for which ODBC does not provide an API call.
 Examples of extended functionality are SQL syntax or DBMS-specific function calls.

+Editing

-Editing In most cases, you do not need to edit PBODB110.INI.
-In certain situations, however, you might need to add functions to PBODB110.INI for your back-end
+In most cases, you do not need to edit PBODB115.INI.
+In certain situations, however, you might need to add functions to PBODB115.INI for your back-end DBMS.
+Be sure to edit the copy in your user profile folder, not the original copy.

-DBMS.

-For instructions, see the Appendix, "Adding Functions to the PBODB110
+For instructions, see the Appendix, "Adding Functions to the PBODB115 Initialization File."

-Initialization File."